simonpf/noaagprof/README.md

 infers all information necessary to run a retrieval from a so-called *inference configuration*.
 The GPROF-NN ``*.pt`` model files contain such an inference config, which defines the default retrieval behavior.
-It can be further customized by providing an explicit path to an inference config file such as the ``inference_gprof_nn_3d.toml`` in the repository.
-I have already set the input loader in the inference config to the ``noaagprof.InputLoader``, so by default those models will use the NOAAGPROF input loader for the retrievals.
+It can be further customized by providing an explicit path to an inference config file such as the ``noaagprof.toml`` in the repository.
+The input loader in the inference config file is set  to the ``noaagprof.InputLoader``, which is provided by this package.

 ### Command line